mauroservienti/NServiceBus.Extensions.DispatchRetries/README.md

 ### Batch dispatch operations

-By default NServiceBus batches dispatch operations that happen in the context of an incoming message, using the following snippet as a sample:
+By default, NServiceBus batches dispatch operations that happen in the context of an incoming message, using the following snippet as a sample:

 ```csharp
 class MyMessageHandler : IHandleMessages<MyMessage>